Distributed Learning of Finite Gaussian Mixtures: Experiments

-The choice of the initial value in the GMR approach is also important since the objective function is nonconvex.
+The choice of the initial value in the GMR approach is also important since the objective function is non-convex.
 When the sample size is large, we have good reason to believe that the optimal solution is close to the true value.
 Also, by the principle of majority rule, the median of the local estimates is likely the closest to the optimal solution.
-Thus, in the simulation studies, we initialize the algorithm with the true mixing distributions or the median of the local estimates.
-For real data, it is practical to try out many more possibilities to identify the best solution according to the optimality criterion.
+Thus, in the simulation studies, we initialize the algorithm with the true mixing distributions or the median estimator.
+For real data, we use the local estimators as the initial values and output of the MM algorithm with the lowest objective function value as the GMR estimator.
 We declare the convergence of the MM algorithm for the GMR estimator when the change in the objective function is less than $10^{-6}$.

+All the experiments are conducted on the Compute Canada~\citep{baldwin2012compute} Cedar cluster with Intel E5 Broadwell CPUs with 64G memory.
+All experiments are implemented in Python and the code is publicly available at \url{https://github.com/SarahQiong/SCGMM}.
+The code for the coreset method is provided by the authors of~\citet{lucic2017training}.